sebMathieu/daysxtractor/README.md

 Extract a given number of representative days of a set of time series.

 **Quick usage:**
-> python3 daysxtractor.py -t 60 data.xlsx
+> python3 -m daysxtrator -t 60 data/data.xlsx

 Motivation
 ----------